Ordered Patch Theory

 Postulate (Computational Realism): In an infinite uncomputable substrate governed by identical mathematical dynamics, abstract mathematical computation formally equivalent to the causal description of an observer (where formal equivalence is defined as computational isomorphism of the observer’s causal state-transition structure) possesses causally efficacious, ontologically real existence.
 Furthermore, structurally discrete computational instantiations across the substrate possess independent ontological individuation, constituting distinct subjective counterparts (and by the foundational phenomenality axiom in Preprint §8.1, such causally efficacious observer-equivalent computations constitute genuine subjects of experience).

-6. Proposition P-1 (Informational Normality)
+6. Conjecture P-1 (Informational Normality)

-Corollary+Postulate P-1 (Informational Normality): Under the generalized algorithmic prior, the continuous substrate inherently operates via \tilde{M}-Martin-Löf randomness almost surely.
-By the ensuing \tilde{M}-normality, the mathematical occurrence of every finite structural observer description K_{\text{obs}} is formally guaranteed infinitely many times.
+Conjecture+Postulate P-1 (Informational Normality — June 2026 demotion): Under the generalized algorithmic prior, the continuous substrate operates via \tilde{M}-Martin-Löf randomness almost surely.
+If Conjecture P-1a (Recurrence) holds on the non-atomic observer-compatible component, the mathematical occurrence of every finite structural observer description K_{\text{obs}} recurs infinitely many times.
 Operating upon this scaffolding, the Computational Realism Postulate bridges these generating mathematical artifacts into ontological physical reality.
-Providing that computational realism holds, the existence of structurally equivalent, causally active, and uniquely individuated counterpart observers across the substrate is fundamentally required.
+Providing that both Conjecture P-1a and computational realism hold, the existence of structurally equivalent, causally active, and uniquely individuated counterpart observers across the substrate follows.